 - Find a TBI survivors group.
 Meeting other couples in similar situations can be very helpful.
 Connect with other families by attending a TBI survivors group.

-For more information about TBI, visit the Defense and Veterans Brain Injury website.
+For more information about TBI, visit the Traumatic Brain Injury Center of Excellence website.
 They offer a variety of Family & Caregiver resources, including a comprehensive downloadable caregiver’s guide.
 Traumatic Brain Injury: A Guide for Caregivers of Service Members and Veterans includes:

 - Comprehensive lists of medical terms and diagrams

 - Charts to help keep track of medical providers and medications

 - Worksheets to help coordinate caregivers and tasks

 - Helpful suggestions about what kinds of behavior to expect and how best to respond

 - Encouraging stories from other caregivers, and more.

 When your spouse suffers a TBI, your life will be impacted in ways you didn’t expect.
 Recovery can be challenging, as it requires large doses of patience and understanding.
 By educating yourself on TBI and using the tips listed in this article, you can better navigate through this phase of your lives and adjust to your new normal.